blowb/blowb-doc/install-internet-service-docker/mozilla-sync.rst

 Configure Firefox
 -----------------

-Before we start configuring, if you chose to use the dummy key, we need to add a security exception in Firefox.
-Visit the URL ``https://msync.example.com`` in your Firefox browser, where ``msync.example.com`` is your Mozilla sync server domain.
+Before we start configuring, if the dummy key is used, we need to add a security exception in Firefox.
+Visit the URL ``https://msync.example.com`` in Firefox, where ``msync.example.com`` is the Mozilla sync server domain.
 In the "Your connection is not secure" page, click the ``Advanced`` button and then the ``Add Exception...`` button.
 Make sure the ``Permanently store this exception`` is checked, then click the ``Confirm Security Exception`` button.

 To make Firefox uses the synchronize server we have just set up, first log out the Mozilla account if logged in, and then type ``about:config`` in the navigation bar and press ``Enter``.
 If a button with the text ``I'll be careful, I promise!`` shows up, click on it.
 Now you should be at a page with a list of options and a search bar on the top.
-Use the search bar to search for ``services.sync.tokenServerURI``, and change the value of this option to ``https://msync.example.com/token/1.0/sync/1.5``, where ``msync.example.com`` should be replaced by your domain name used for Mozilla sync server, similar to what is shown in :numref:`mozilla-sync-firefox`.
+Use the search bar to search for ``services.sync.tokenServerURI``, and change the value of this option to ``https://msync.example.com/token/1.0/sync/1.5``, where ``msync.example.com`` should be replaced by the domain name of the Mozilla sync server, similar to what is shown in :numref:`mozilla-sync-firefox`.
 Now logging in the Firefox account should make Firefox use the synchronize server we have just set up.

 .. _mozilla-sync-firefox: